Neurological Problems of the Elderly

-Brain, the crown jewel of the body, is no exception to this rule.
-The natural reduction in blood circulation due to narrowing and stiffness of the arteries, diminishing efficacy of neurotransmitters (neurons than conduct messages from the brain) and hormonal content, results in impairment of memory and difficulty in carrying out daily tasks which were taken for granted when young.
+The brain, the crown jewel of the body, is no exception to this rule.
+The natural reduction in blood circulation due to narrowing and stiffness of the arteries, diminishing efficacy of neurotransmitters (neurons that conduct messages from the brain) and hormonal content, results in impairment of memory and difficulty in carrying out daily tasks which were taken for granted when young.
 In abnormal situations, the process gets accentuated, resulting in Stroke (blood circulation defects),

-The commonly occurring neurological problems involving brain in old age are Stroke, Dementia (Alzheimer’s disease being the most common cause), Parkinson’s Disease (PD), Normal Pressure Hydrocephalus (NPH), Subdural Haematoma (SDH), Delirium due to low sodium or hyponatraemia (Dyselectrolytaemia).
+The common neurological disorders in elderly involving the brain in old age are Stroke, Dementia (Alzheimer’s disease being the most common cause), Parkinson’s Disease (PD), Normal Pressure Hydrocephalus (NPH), Subdural Haematoma (SDH), Delirium due to low sodium or hyponatraemia (Dyselectrolytaemia).
 In the spine, the most common condition in this group of patients is a degenerative spine, otherwise known as spondylosis.

 Haemorrhagic stroke is caused by a blood clot in the brain.

-Advancing age has an adverse effect on mental functions like memory, intelligence, behaviour, orientation, mood, initiative, etc. For some people even simple activities like brushing teeth, cleaning oneself and dressing up become more and more difficult, and subsequently, they may require help from others.
+Advancing age has an adverse effect on mental functions like memory, intelligence, behaviour, orientation, mood, initiative, etc. For some people, even simple activities like brushing their teeth, cleaning themselves and dressing up become more and more difficult, and subsequently, they may require help from others.
 This condition is known as Dementia.

 Alzheimer’s disease (AD) is a specific type of Dementia, where the deposition of plaque results in neuronal dysfunction.
-Although there is no specific treatment available yet, some medications help in slowing this degenerative process.
+Although there is no specific treatment available for these kinds of neurological problems yet, some medications help in slowing this degenerative process.
 MRI of the brain is the most commonly used diagnostic tool.
 At present, the mainstay of managing such patients is providing specific help and assistance, usually by family members or support groups.

 The other common group of Dementia is vascular Dementia resulting from uncontrolled or long-standing diabetes and hypertension.
 Regular physical and mental activities, proper recreational activities and adequate control of diseases like diabetes and hypertension can prevent vascular Dementia to a large extent.

-The treatment is essentially medical and rehabilitative.
-Medicines are mainly aimed at increasing the availability of dopamine at the nerve endings of the brain, regulating coordination of motor movements.
+The treatment of this kinds of neurological problems are essentially medical and rehabilitative.
+Medicines are mainly aimed at increasing the availability of dopamine at the nerve endings of the brain, regulating the coordination of motor movements.
 The role of family or social support is essential in the advanced stage.
 Patients with PD are prone to sustaining injuries due to repeated falls.

 Severe movement disorders that don’t respond to a high dose of medications may benefit from surgery -Deep Brain Stimulation (pacemaker for the brain) or Lesioning (permanent destruction of the part of the nucleus using radiofrequency energy delivered through a microelectrode).